facebook/ThreatExchange/README.md

-# Facebook ThreatExchange

-ThreatExchange is a set of RESTful APIs on the Facebook Platform for querying, publishing, and sharing security threat information.
-It's a lightweight way for exchanging details on malware, phishing pages, and other threats with either specific members of the community or the ThreatExchange community at large.

-For full details on ThreatExchange and best practices are available in the [ThreatExchange docs](https://developers.facebook.com/docs/threat-exchange/).
+# Projects in this Repository

+This repository originally started as code to support Meta's ThreatExchange API, but over time has grown to include a number of projects to support signal exchange and content moderation in general.
+Below are a list of sub-projects.

+## PDQ Photo Hashing and Similarity Matching

+PDQ is a photo hashing algorithm that can turn photos into 256 bit signatures which can then be used to match other photos.

+## TMK+PDQF (TMK) Video Hashing and Similarity Matching

+TMK+PDQF (or TMK for short) is a video hashing algorithm that can turn videos into 256KB signatures which can be used to match other videos.

+## Hasher-Matcher-Actioner (HMA) Trust & Safety Platform

+HMA is a ready-to-deploy content moderation project for AWS, containing many submodules.
+It allows you to maintain lists of known content to scan for, which you can either curate yourself or connect to other hash exchange programs to share and recieve lists.
+More can be found [at the wiki](https://github.com/facebook/ThreatExchange/wiki).

+## python-threatexchange

+A python Library/CLI tool available on pypi under `threatexchange` which provides implementations for content scanning and signal exchange.
+It provides reference implementations in python for downloading hashes from Meta's ThreatExchange API, scanning images with PDQ, and others.
+It can also be easily extended to work with other hash exchanges and other tecnhniques, not all of which are written by the maintainers of this repository.

-## API Reference Examples
+## Meta's ThreatExchange API Reference Examples

 The `api-reference-examples` folder contains example implementations in various languages for using the API.
 These implementations are at various stages of completeness and may not all implement every endpoint available on the ThreatExchange API.
 For full details on the ThreatExchange API and UI, data formats, and best practices are available in the [ThreatExchange docs](https://developers.facebook.com/docs/threat-exchange/).

-## python-threatexchange

-A python Library/CLI tool available on pypi under `threatexchange` which allows basic integration with ThreatExchange and matching on ThreatExchange signals.

-## PDQ and TMK Hashing Technologies

-ThreatExchange supports a variety of hashing algorithms for photos and videos.
-Two widely used algorithms are PDQ for photos and TMK for videos.
-The top-level folders `pdq` and `tmk` includes documentation and  implementation examples of these algorithms.

-## Hasher-Matcher-Actioner (HMA)

-This is a deployable project for bootstrapping content moderation, containing many sub parts.
-The initial capabilities support shared banks of image hashes kept in sync via ThreatExchange.
-Uses docker images (including proof-of-concept HMA-lite), as well as terraform configuration for setting up on AWS.
+# Meta's ThreatExchange API
+ThreatExchange is a set of RESTful APIs on the Facebook Platform for querying, publishing, and sharing security threat information.
+It's a lightweight way for exchanging details on malware, phishing pages, and other threats with either specific members of the community or the ThreatExchange community at large.

+For full details on ThreatExchange and best practices are available in the ThreatExchange docs.

 ## Get All Available Data